MASDXI/forest/README.md

 `Merkle Tree` not suitable for the payment due to it's need to maintain the root hash and generate proof every time.
 `UTXO` maintain amount of money or group of money in each individual transaction but it's not sum balance total balance.
 // transaction reference from input transaction.
 B2G -> revise this
-`euTXO` extended version of `UTXO`, purpose of `eUTXO` is to adding/carrying additional data as extraData or payload in the transaction.
+`eUTXO` extended version of `UTXO`, purpose of `eUTXO` is to adding/carrying additional data as extraData or payload in the transaction.

 ## Methodology